chandler05/Gauze/README.md

 ## List of Fixes:
+MC-14167 - Mobs build up fall damage when dangling on a lead

 MC-16663 - Lead remains attached to the fence when the mob is killed

 MC-116379 - Punching with a cast fishing rod in the off-hand detaches fishing line from rod